kensiprell/ktorio.github.io/quickstart/guides/api.md

 [ContentNegotiation]: /servers/features/content-negotiation.html
 [Jackson]: /servers/features/content-negotiation/jackson.html

-While many frameworks advocate how to create REST API's the majority aren't actually talking about REST APIs but HTTP APIs.
-Ktor, much like many other frameworks can be used to create systems that comply with REST constraints.
-However, this tutorial is not talking about REST but HTTP APIs, i.e. endpoints using HTTP verbs that may or may not return JSON, XML or any other format.
-If you want to learn more about RESTful systems, you can start reading <https://en.wikipedia.org/wiki/Representational_state_transfer>{:target="_blank"}.
+While many frameworks advocate how to create REST APIs, the majority aren't actually referring to REST APIs but HTTP APIs.
+Ktor, like many other frameworks, can be used to create systems that comply with REST constraints.
+However, this tutorial is not dealing with REST but HTTP APIs, i.e. endpoints using HTTP verbs that may or may not return JSON, XML, or any other format.
+If you want to learn more about RESTful systems, you can read about them using <https://en.wikipedia.org/wiki/Representational_state_transfer>{:target="_blank"}.
 {: .note }

 **Table of contents:**